saayxee/stopwatch/README.md

 > [!Note]
 > The design of this stopwatch project was inspired by the IOS design.
 >
-A extremely basic stopwatch app with support for basic features such as starting, stopping, resuming, and reseting the stopwatch.
+An extremely basic stopwatch app with support for basic features.

 ## Features

-- Start Stopwatch.
+- Start the stopwatch.
-- Stop Stopwatch.
+- Stop the stopwatch.
-- Resume Stopwatch.
+- Resume the stopwatch.
-- Reset Stopwatch.
+- Reset the stopwatch.

 ## Setup